 8. After the agent is installed, enable antivirus protection using steps (1), (2), (3)

 After following these steps you can monitor this PC from Activity Monitor admin console without any problems.
-AVG Antivirus 2013 Free will ignore presence of this software and will not notify monitored user.
+AVG Antivirus should ignore presence of this software and will not notify monitored users.